ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/financial-services.md

 ### 4.2 Default Rates: Climbing to Cycle Highs

 Private credit default rates have risen materially since 2023.
-Fitch's US Private Credit Default Rate Monitor — which tracks the broader universe including sponsor-backed and non-sponsored middle market borrowers — reached 5.8% for the trailing twelve months through January 2026, the highest rate since Fitch began tracking the metric in August 2024.
+Fitch's US Private Credit Default Rate Monitor, which tracks the broader universe including sponsor-backed and non-sponsored middle market borrowers reached 5.8% for the trailing twelve months through January 2026, the highest rate since Fitch began tracking the metric in August 2024.
 This compares to 5.6% in December 2025 and approximately 2.5% in early 2024, representing a more-than-doubling in two years.

-The KBRA Direct Lending Default rate — which uses a narrower, more rigorous methodology focused on cash-pay defaults — shows 1.8% as of Q3 2025.
+The KBRA Direct Lending Default rate, which uses a narrower, more rigorous methodology focused on cash-pay defaults, shows 1.8% as of Q3 2025.
 The divergence between these two metrics reflects definitional differences: Fitch captures a broader universe including distressed exchanges and payment deferrals; KBRA focuses on formal payment defaults.
 Both series are trending higher.

 Most concerning is the forward outlook.
 KBRA's Q3 2025 Middle Market Borrower Surveillance Compendium explicitly stated: 'Defaults Will Rise.'
 The reasoning: nearly 30% of companies with maturities before year-end 2026 carry leverage above 10x or negative EBITDA — companies that cannot refinance at current rates without impairment.
 This maturity wall, combined with declining revenues in rate-sensitive sectors and AI-driven disruption in technology services, creates a compounding default trigger.